rachfop/cpi/content/key-features.md

 toc: 6
 ---

-Cross-Program Invocations (CPI) in Solana provide a robust framework for creating complex, modular, and secure decentralized applications.
+Cross-Program Invocations (CPI) in Solana help build strong and secure apps by connecting different programs together.
-Here, we dive deeper into the key features that make CPIs an essential tool for developers.
+The Solana system makes sure these connections happen safely and fairly.
+It checks that each program runs correctly and sends the right results back, making it possible to create trustworthy and decentralized apps on the Solana blockchain.

 ## Composability